What is your call of duty?

 Nov 09, 2010

 The new Call of Duty game came out today.
 Activision typically releases this game during the Veterans Day holidays and I've always been disturbed by this.
-It also amazes me they don't get any complaints for doing so, and what does it says about us, as a society, that has made a video game out of warfare.
+It also amazes me they don't get any complaints for doing so, and what does it say about us, as a society, that has made a video game out of warfare

 For those who may not know, COD is a first and third person shooter video game simulating modern warfare.
 To be fair, there are several other games like COD, for example Medal of Honor, and it is a very big business, during the 2009 release of COD, Activision sold 55 million units worldwide and made $3 billion in retail sales.